 Jim Lowe is a Grammy-Award winning engineer, mixer and producer with a shimmering credit list that includes iconic artists such as Taylor Swift, Stereophonics, The Dandy Warhols, Nick Cave, The Charlatans, Foo Fighters and Beyoncé to name a few.

 Jim’s repertoire includes numerous benchmark recordings, notably the Stereophonics No. 1 single “Dakota”, off their double-Platinum album “Language.
 Sex.
 Violence.
 Other? ”.
-His relationship with the Stereophonics alone has seen him produce six of their albums to date, four of which went straight to No.1.
+His relationship with the Stereophonics alone has seen him produce seven of their albums to date, five of which went straight to No.1.

 Beginning his career in the early 90s, Jim honed his skills as both a live and a recording engineer at London’s ‘Nomis Studios’, where he worked with many legendary artists comprising Iggy Pop, Robert Plant and Jimmy Page, Mick Jones (The Clash), Paul Weller, Womack & Womack, The Who and many more.